 They also partially implement the second level of accessibility.
 However, you can still find issues here and there, such as color contrast, link visibility, or video captioning.

-Accessible technical documentation should implement both levels of documentation accessibility.
+I don't know if perfectly accessible docs exist or not, but if they do they should implement both levels of documentation accessibility.
 It's certainly not something easy to accomplish, as there are so many things to pay attention to.